-Questions to ask us: Given my financial situation, should I choose an investment advisory service?
+Ouestions to ask us: Given my financial situation, should I choose an investment advisory service?
 Why or why not?
 How will you choose investments to recommend to me?
 What is your relevant experience, including your licenses, education and other qualifications?
 What do these qualifications mean?

 What investment services and advice can you provide me?
-Our firm primarily offers the following investment advisory services to retail clients: portfolio management (we review your portfolio, investment strategy, and investments); financial planning (we assess your financial situation and provide advice to meet your goals).
+Our firm primarily offers the following investment advisory services to retail clients: portfolio management (we review your portfolio, investment strategy, and investments); financial planning (we assess your financial situation and provide advice to meet your goals); solicitor/selection of other advisers (we select a third-party adviser for you to use).
 As part of our standard services, we typically monitor client accounts on a daily basis.
-Our firm offers both discretionary advisory services (where our firm makes the decision regarding the purchase or sale of investments) as well as non-discretionary services (where the retail investor makes the ultimate decision).
+Our firm has discretionary management without any material limitations.
 We do not limit the types of investments that we recommend.
 Our firm does not have a minimum account size.
 Please also see our Form ADV Part 2A ("Brochure"), specifically Items 4 & 7.